Amada Miyachi America

+Amada Weld Tech Co., Ltd.

-AMADA WELD TECH's parent company, AMADA WELD TECH CO., LTD., was founded in 1972 to manufacture and market semiconductor-related measuring instruments and welding control equipment in response to the demand for quality control in the automobile, television, and electronics industries.
+Amada Weld Tech's parent company, Amada Weld Tech Co., Ltd., was founded in 1972 to manufacture and market semiconductor-related measuring instruments and welding control equipment in response to the demand for quality control in the automobile, television, and electronics industries.
 The company incorporated microprocessors and other electronic devices into its resistance welders to enable high quality precision joining and monitoring and analysis.
 Its Weld Checkers™ are used worldwide for weld monitoring.

-In 1984, the company developed a neodymium-doped yttrium aluminum garnet (Nd:YAG) laser welder that allowed for more precise and micro welding, and this product line became a central component of the company’s business, along with resistance welding.
+In 1984, the company developed a neodymium-doped yttrium aluminum garnet (Nd:YAG) laser welder that allowed for more precise and micro welding, and this product line became a central component of the company's business, along with resistance welding.
 In 2006, the company developed the first Yb: fiber laser welder in Japan.

-AMADA WELD TECH CO., LTD. has more than 600 employees (consolidated), in 10 sales offices and 2 factories in Japan, and 7 subsidiary companies (AMADA WELD TECH Inc., AMADA WELD TECH Gmbh, AMADA WELD TECH Korea Co., Ltd., AMADA WELD TECH Shanghai Co., Ltd., Amada (Thailand) Co., Ltd., AMADA WELD TECH India Pvt., Ltd., AMADA WELD TECH Taiwan CO., Ltd., and Amada Vietnam Co., Ltd. and 4 factories overseas (China, USA, Germany, Thailand).
+Amada Weld Tech Co., Ltd. has more than 600 employees (consolidated), in 10 sales offices and 2 factories in Japan, and 7 subsidiary companies (Amada Weld Tech Inc., Amada Weld Tech Gmbh, Amada Weld Tech Korea Co., Ltd., Amada Weld Tech Shanghai Co., Ltd., Amada (Thailand) Co., Ltd., Amada Weld Tech India Pvt., Ltd., Amada Weld Tech Taiwan CO., Ltd., and Amada Vietnam Co., Ltd. and 4 factories overseas (China, USA, Germany, Thailand).
 Annual revenue is ¥20 billion.

-AMADA WELD TECH is an AMADA Group Company.
+Amada Weld Tech is an Amada Group Company.
 It is headquartered in Isehara, Kanagawa, Japan and develops, manufactures, sells, and services products and systems for metal sheet processing, metal cutting, pressing, and machine tooling.
 The company was established in 1946 and is listed on the Tokyo Stock Exchange (6113:Tokyo).
 It has 60 subsidiaries (17 in Japan and 43 overseas) and more than 7000 employees worldwide.
 Annual revenue exceeds ¥200 billion.

 Products

-AMADA WELD TECH specializes in the design and manufacture of welding, marking, cutting and bonding equipment, as well as automated systems.
+Amada Weld Tech specializes in the design and manufacture of welding, marking, cutting and bonding equipment, as well as automated systems.
 Major products include: